jacobbednarz/envato-ruby-sdk/README.md

 to ensure it is an accurate representation of the interactions.
 (Don't worry, we don't commit your details to the cassettes they are filtered out by VCR!)

+Note: Do not use the value of `ENVATO_TEST_API_USERNAME` in any of your tests where it is passed into the URL.
+This will cause VCR not to create the cassette due to the `ENVATO_TEST_API_USERNAME` being replaced during sanitisation.
 ## Releasing a new version

 Everything you need to build a new release can be done by running: